 LibrarySearch is Bates Libraries' search engine for discovery and access to our online databases and the shared library collections of Colby, Bates and Bowdoin.

-LibrarySearch+ (LS+) is a Google-like search tool for nearly all of our print, online text, audio, and video resources, available from the library homepage.
-Because LibrarySearch+ can perform a simultaneous full text search of print and online book, journal, and newspaper articles, it is a great way to start both cross-disciplinary and discipline-specific research.
+LibrarySearch can perform a simultaneous full text search of print and ebook, journal, and newspaper articles and is a great way to start both cross-disciplinary and discipline-specific research.

-Like Google, an initial LS+ search frequently returns MANY results.
-However, unlike Google, LS+ allows you to refine your search using the facet panel located along the left side of a results page.
+An initial LibrarySearch search frequently returns many results.
+Depending on your initial results, we recommend that you use filters to refine your search using the facet panel located along the left side of a results page.

-Each LS+ result indicates both the content type (e.g. Book, eBook, Journal Article) and how you can access the content.
+Each LibrarySearch result indicates both the content type (e.g. Book, eBook, Journal Article) and how you can access the content.